Zum Inhalt

 • Focus on clarity rather than using jargon

-• Use passive style only when needed; in CS the active is often the better and preferred style
+• Use passive style only when needed; in Computer Science, the active is often the better and preferred style

 e.g. not “it could be seen that…” – better: “the data shows that…”